egomobile/ego-cli/README.md

 A (non complete) list of some interesting commands:

 ```
-chuck         # Tries to output a random Chuck Norris joke by using icndb.com service
+chuck         # Tries to output a random Chuck Norris joke by using icndb.com
-ip            # Tries to detect public IPv4 and IPv6 address(es) by using ipify.org service
+local-ip      # Lists all IP addresses of all known network interfaces
+service
 node-install  # Deletes "node_modules" and executes "npm install" with optional "npm update" and "npm audit fix"
+public-ip     # Tries to detect public IPv4 and IPv6 address(es) by using ipify.org service
 ```

 To list all available commands, simply use `--help` option.